sinahsnn/BMI-500-Hw-11-/README.md

 ---

-# Key Insights and performance results
+# Key Insights and performance results ( For Detailed Results and more plot refer to the report)

 ## Action Potential Dynamics & Oscillator Behavior (Part A)
 - The second-order linear oscillator exhibits three regimes depending on damping parameter α: